What are the remote and interior angles?It's all about extending a side of the triangle

-As the picture below shows, an exterior angle (A) equals the sum of the remote interior angles.
+As the picture above shows, the formula for remote and interior angles states that the measure of a an exterior angle $$ \angle A $$ equals the sum of the remote interior angles.

 To rephrase it, the angle 'outside the triangle' (exterior angle A) equals D + C (the sum of the remote interior angles).

 The interactive program below allows you to drag the points of the triangle around.
 Notice that the sum of the remote interior angles (C and D) equal the measure of exterior angle A.